pmcharrison/psynet-mirror/docs/experimenter/ad_page.rst

 ===========

 The advertisement page (ad page) is the first page being shown to a participant before starting an experiment.
-Depending on the recruitment method being used, `MTurk` or `CAP-Recruiter`, participants are presented a specific ad page, of which three sections can be customized.
+Depending on the recruitment method being used, `MTurk`, `CAP-Recruiter`, `Lucid`, and `Prolific` participants are presented a specific ad page, of which three sections can be customized.
 These are:

 **1. General description of the experiment**